 Image and sound quality.
-While it’s not the top of the heap when it comes to image quality, Cubo’s image quality is quite solid, and it’s audio quality is quite good.
+With the new upgrade to image quality, both Cubo’s day and night image quality is among the best, and it’s audio quality is quite good, too.
 These things paired with low latency and the ability for bird’s eye view mean you can easily see, hear, and understand what’s going on with your baby.

 A thoughtful feature list.
 We appreciated the collection of features that the Cubo baby monitor enables—temperature and humidity, rollover & covered face alerts, and safe/danger zones that allow this monitor to remain useful as your baby turns into a toddler make this monitor well-rounded and useful.

 The wish it was different